By Wilbur F. Gordy in 1903

 Boone and his brother remained together in the forest for three months longer, but with their ammunition getting low, Squire returned to North Carolina in May for fresh supplies and horses.
 Daniel was thus left alone, 500 miles from home.
 His life was in constant peril from wild beasts and Indians.
 He dared not sleep in his camp but resorted at night to a canebrake or some other hiding place, where he lay concealed, not even kindling a fire lest its light might betray him.
 During these months of solitary waiting for his brother, Boone endured many privations.
 He had neither salt, sugar, nor flour, his sole food being game brought down by his rifle.
 But, his brother returned in July, bringing provisions.

 After two years of this experience in the wilderness, Daniel Boone returned to his home on the Yadkin River to make preparations to move.
 By September 1773, he had sold his farm and was ready to go with his family to settle in Kentucky.

-His enthusiastic reports of the fertile country found eager listeners, and when his party was ready to go, it not only included his own family, but also five more families and 40 men, with a sufficient number of horses and cattle.
-Unfortunately, they were attacked on their way by Indians, and six men, one of them Boone’s eldest son, James, were killed.
-Discouraged by this setback the party returned to the nearest settlement and the migration westward was postponed.
+His enthusiastic reports of the fertile country found eager listeners, and when his party was ready to go, it not only included his own family but also five more families and 40 men, with a sufficient number of horses and cattle.
+Unfortunately, they were attacked on their way by Indians, and six men, one of Boone’s eldest son, James, were killed.
+Discouraged by this setback, the party returned to the nearest settlement, and the migration westward was postponed.